TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 and splitting to different jobs is slightly different, for instance Bamboo does multiple tests in the "integration" test at once that are single "check" suites in runTests.sh.
-But if a patch is pushed to Bamboo and it complains about something being broken, it is possible to replay and fix the failing suite locally to then push an updated patch and hopefully enable the Bamboo test to pass.
+But if a patch is pushed to Bamboo and it complains about something being broken, it is possible to replay and fix the failing suite locally, then push an updated patch and hopefully enable the Bamboo test to pass.

 A runTests.sh run